ccy7701/pf-visualiser/docs/spec-history.md

 * category input cells arranged in a two-column grid
 * one selected visualisation displayed at a time
 * TFP rendered as the default line series
-* stacked COH/ELR/EPF, grouped income/expenses, and expense-category pie alternatives
+* stacked COH/ELR/EPF, grouped income/expenses, and expense-category waffle alternatives
 * previous and next buttons for one-month history window paging